 In the second stanza, the poetic persona discloses that she got this fawn from her faithless lover Sylvio.
 He brought it, tied in this sliver chain and with a bell around its neck, to her one morning when she had not yet discovered that he was false to her.
 She remembers that occasion well.
 She recounts what he said on that occasion.
 He said, “Look how I, a hunter, have brought you a fawn which has been trained by me to chase a darling like you.”

 But soon afterward Sylvio proved to be a false lover.
 While the fawn became tame, Sylvio became wild, and deserted her, heedless of the grief which his desertion would cause to her.
 However, he deserted the speaker and left the fawn with her.

 For it was full of sport, and light

 Me to its game; it seem’d to bless

 Itself in me.
 How could I less

 Unkind t’ a beast that loveth me.

-From that time onwards I began to play with the fawn in order to pass my time and relieve my loneliness, and I could very well have spent my whole life and its idle hours in that manner (playing with the fawn) because it was a sportive animal.
-This fawn was very quick in its movements, and it was always merry.
-It seemed to invite me to play games with it, and it felt my comradeship to be a blessing for itself.
-Under the circumstances I was bound to love it.
-O, I cannot be unkind to an animal which loves me.
+From that time onwards she began to play with the fawn to pass her time and relieve her loneliness.
+She could very well have spent her whole life and its idle hours playing with the fawn as it was a sportive animal.
+The fawn was very quick in its movements, and it was always merry.
+It seemed to invite the speaker to play games with it, and it felt her comradeship to be a blessing for itself.
+Under those circumstances, she was bound to love it.
+At last, she says, “Oh, I cannot be/ Unkind t’ a beast that loveth me.”